GDPR: The data risk you might not know about, yet.

 It is a reform with a set of rules designed to give individuals control over their data.
 This will simplify the regulatory environment for businesses so both businesses/organizations and humans will benefit from the digital economy.
 It has been built to be centered around individuals – with a hefty responsibility on organizations, which will result in transparency and accountability.

 Who it applies to.

 GDPR applies to all organizations around the world that hold data belonging to individuals from within the EU and also those who offer products or services to customers or businesses in the EU.
 This includes end-users, customers and employees.
 Data controllers and data processors have never been more critical.
 All organizations will need to ensure they have the skills and staff necessary to be compliant with GDPR legislation.

 The positive impacts for individuals and businesses.

 One big factor of GDPR is that individuals will be able to control and delete their own data.
 Individuals will have access to their own data and it’s use.
 Plus they’ll know when their data has been hacked.
-Organisations will have to notify the appropriate national bodies as soon as possible to ensure an individual can take appropriate measures to stop their data being misused.
+Organizations will have to notify the appropriate national bodies as soon as possible to ensure an individual can take appropriate measures to stop their data from being misused.
 A breach notification must be delivered directly to the individual affected.